ibbles/LearningUnrealEngine/Niagara.md

 Used to send arbitrary external data into a particle system.
 The data is made accessible in the Modules.
 One example is the Houdini plugin, which can pre-simulate a rigid body simulation which is imported into Unreal Engine.
 With the simulation comes events for things such as body breakage, impact positions, body velocities, etc. These can be used as events in the particle system.

+## GPU Particles

+A particular Emitter is either spawning CPU or GPU particles.
+This is selected in Tmitter Properties > Emitter > Sim Target.
+Select CPUSim or GPUCompute Sim.

+GPU particle systems should have a fixed bound.
+This is because the CPU needs to know where the particles might be but that information is only on the GPU.
+If there are particles outside of the bounds then those may be popping as the smaller bounds is transitioning in and out of view.
+Set in the Emitter or System properties, and can be visualized with the Bounds button in the Emitter Tool Bar.
+The Tool Bar button has a sub-button that sets the bound to the current particle space volume.

 [VFX and Particle Systems @ learn.unrealengine.com](https://learn.unrealengine.com/course/2547426/module/5502400)